JamesLiang819/Instance_Unique_Querying/README.md

   <img src="./resources/Architecture.png">
 </div>
 <p align="center">
   Overview of our new training framework for query-based instance segmentation.
-Rather than current intra-scene training paradigm, our framework addresses inter-scene instance discrimination and transformation equivariance for discriminative instance query embedding learning.
 </p>

-Learning Equivariant Segmentation with Instance-Unique Querying<br>

 This is official repo for Learning Equivariant Segmentation with Instance-Unique Querying.
 Our full implenmentation will be availble at [mmdetection](https://github.com/open-mmlab/mmdetection) for easy-to-use, stay tuned!